JyotinderSingh/CppChan/README.md

 CppChan is a high-performance, thread-safe channel in C++17, inspired by Go's channels.
 It provides a flexible communication mechanism for concurrent programming, supporting both buffered and unbuffered channels with synchronous and asynchronous operations.

+It also supports a selector mechanism to wait on multiple channels simultaneously, allowing you to handle incoming data from multiple sources efficiently.

 ## Features

 - Templated design for any data type